nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Background

-is the Krylov subspace of order (size) $j>0$.
-It is well-known~\cite[\S 6.2]{Saad2003} that for a nonsingular $A\in\RR^{n \times n}$, the Krylov subspace $K_n(A,r_0)$ of size $n$ contains an exact solution to \eqref{eq:linearsystem}.
-In practice, however, one typically seeks an approximate solution $x_j$ with $j\ll n$ that satisfies a user-specified accuracy.
-Among the wide range of Krylov subspace methods, this work focuses specifically on the minimal residual~\cite[\S 2.5.5]{LieS2012} and conjugate residual methods~\cite{EisES1983}.
-Minimal residual methods seek a solution $x_{j+1}\in x_0+K_{j+1}(A,r_0)$ that minimizes the residual norm $\|r_{j+1}\|=\|b-Ax_{j+1}\|$ over the Krylov subspace, i.e.,
+where $r_0=b-Ax_0\in\RR^n$ is the residual for the initial guess $x_0\in\RR^n$, and each iterate satisfies $\displaystyle x_{j+1} \in x_0+K_{j+1}(A,r_0).$ It is well-known~\cite[\S 6.2]{Saad2003} that for a nonsingular $A\in\RR^{n,n}$, the Krylov subspace $K_n(A,r_0)$ of size $n$ contains an exact solution to \eqref{eq:linearsystem}.
+In practice, however, one typically seeks an accurate approximation $x_j$ with $j\ll n$.
+Among Krylov methods, this work focuses on the minimal residual~\cite[\S 2.5.5]{LieS2012} and conjugate residual methods~\cite{EisES1983}.
+Minimal residual methods minimize the residual norm $\|r_{j+1}\|=\|b-Ax_{j+1}\|$ over $K_{j+1}(A,r_0)$, i.e.,

 The correction $p_j$ is typically determined via the associated projected problem